 Featured snippets appear in a box in the right-side column of Google.
 Most people would choose the site with the featured snippet over other results because they get a short explanation of what the site is about and – simply- because this snippet box stands out visually.

 There is no magic formula to get your website featured, but Google uses some of these criteria:

 Keywords used on-page and their semantic relevance to the search keywords;

 Simple page structure that supports the extraction of snippet text;

 Clear and short subheadings throughout the text.

 5. Fix Broken Links

 In some instances, you edit the URL of a web page to include a new keyword.
-Once you have done this, you must search all the references pointing to the old URL and update them.
-This free tool helps you identify broken links in your website.
+Once you have done this, you must search for all the references pointing to the old URL and update them.
+This free tool helps you identify broken links on your website.